 - Above 5’8: 4.5 inches (large)

-Based on your height, you can measure the grip size, and so far, it’s the easiest, authentic, and popular one.
+Based on your height, you can measure the grip size, and so far, it’s the easiest, most authentic, and most popular one.
 The other method is tactical.
 If you don’t mind, check my article on “buying consideration for pickleball paddle” and you’ll know more precisely.

 How much should you spend on the paddle?